About mobile productivity apps

 iOS 12 support announcement: We offer zero-day support for iOS 12.
 For Secure Mail, with iOS 12, we support the Group notifications feature.
 With this feature, conversations are grouped from a mail thread.
 You can quickly glance at grouped notifications on the lock screen of your device.
 Group notification settings are enabled by default on the device.

 The Citrix VPN connection type in the VPN device policy for iOS doesn’t support iOS 12.
 Delete your VPN device policy and create a VPN device policy with the Citrix SSO connection type.
 For details, see VPN device policy.

-Announcement on September 14, 2018: To meet a Google Play requirement due on November 1, 2018, we have altered our Secure Mail for Android background services.
+Announcement on September 14, 2018: To meet a Google Play requirement due on November 1, 2018, we’ve altered our Secure Mail for Android background services.
 These services handle mail sync and notifications.
 The result of meeting this requirement is restrictions in Android 8 background execution limits to regulate resource usage.
-These restrictions could negatively affect Secure Mail synchronization, which occurs in the background.
+These restrictions might negatively affect Secure Mail synchronization, which occurs in the background.
 To make sure mail sync and notifications operate reliably, enable push notifications based on Firebase Cloud Messaging service (FCM) in Citrix Endpoint Management before November 1, 2018.
 Then, users must also turn on notifications for Secure Mail for Android.
 For steps to configure FCM-based push notifications, see Push notifications for Secure Mail.
 For more details from the Support Knowledge Center, see this article.

 For end of life dates for earlier apps, such as ScanDirect, Secure Forms, Secure Notes, and Secure Tasks, see EOL and deprecated apps.